 Non-government organisation accreditation

-In June 2018, the Royal College of Speech and Language Therapists was accredited as a Non-government organisation (NGO) by the United Nations at the 11th Conference of State Parties to the Convention on the Rights of Persons with Disabilities (CRPD) by consensus.
-RCSLTs accreditation as an NGO will enable us to take forward out strategic aims to work with partners at an international level, to continue to influence for people with communication disability in out endeavours to ensure that communication is recognised as a human right as part of the International Communication Project.
+In June 2018, the Royal College of Speech and Language Therapists was accredited as a Non-government organisation (NGO), by the United Nations at the 11th Conference of State Parties to the Convention on the Rights of Persons with Disabilities (CRPD), by consensus.
+RCSLTs accreditation as an NGO will enable us to take forward our strategic aims to work with partners at an international level and to continue to influence for people with communication disabilities, in our endeavours to ensure that communication is recognised as a human right as part of the International Communication Project.